Former WWE Champion Shows Up At ‘All In’ And Attacks Kenny Omega

 Not only did he shock the fans in attendance and the world watching at home, but he surprised and attacked Omega.

 Kenny Omega and Pentagon Jr. tore the house down with their match, and it was one that nobody could call.
-Going into it, no-one would have thought that Omega would lose at All In, but Pentagon came awfully close on a number of occasions.
+Going into it, no one would have thought that Omega would lose at All In, but Pentagon came awfully close on a number of occasions.

-As reported by Bleacher Report, the match between Omega and Pentagon was one that will go down in history as a classic.
-After the match was over, though, the fans watched as Pentagon hopped back in the ring and began beating down Kenny Omega once again.
+As reported by Bleacher Report, the match between Omega and Pentagon was one that will go down as a classic.
+After the match was over, fans watched as Pentagon hopped back into the ring and began beating down Kenny Omega once again.

-Everyone appeared to be a bit confused, but then, something strange happened.
+The fans appeared to be a bit confused, but then something strange happened.
 Pentagon ran across the ring and nailed Omega with a Codebreaker.

 CODEBREAKER!!!!! @IAmJericho #ALLIN pic.twitter.com/xkMrXd2lxO